OnlineSolutionsGroupBV/parse_invoices/README.md

 - `ai_invoice_extract.py` – parses invoices with OpenAI’s `gpt-4o-mini` using a strict JSON schema.
 - `parse_invoices.py` – a ~10× faster option powered purely by regular expressions.
 It avoids generic AI and extra dependencies, showing that similar tasks can often be solved with straightforward rules.
 - `parse_csv_invoices.py` – reads Google invoice exports in CSV format and extracts the same key fields without any PDF processing.
+Recognizes both English and Dutch field names.

 ## ✨ Features
 - 🔍 Extracts key fields: